anu9109/CGIwrapper/README.md

 1. As command line arguments for the wrapper script.

-2. In a hidden file in the project directory.
+2. In a hidden file in the project directory itself, or any specified location (recommended).

 Create a file named `.auth.json` and add in your authentication details with the format shown below.